noj/noj.github.io/content/blog/first.md

 +++
-title = "My first post"
+title = "Hello World"
 date = 2024-08-25
 +++

 This is my first blog post.
+Stay tuned for some actual content.